sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 Note: step 5 and 6 can be achieved using class_map_automation(1).py file.

 7. Now we'll add georeference to those images which can be done using adding_georef_automation(1).py
-8. Finally, Merge all Classfication maps to make one big image which will look as following:
+8. Finally, Merge all Classfication prediction maps to make one big image using merge_class_maps_and_prob_maps.py which will look as following:

 ![Graz_heatmap](https://user-images.githubusercontent.com/40523048/54065158-b124b080-421c-11e9-96fd-1f4a9f8e1e3e.JPG)
+9. You can retrive all Classification and Probability Heatmaps stored in different folders using retrieve_heatmaps.py file.